voxmenthe/sql-cli-playground/SQL_puzzles.md

 **Expected Output:** A table listing salary values that appear more than once.
 (In the sample data, no salary is duplicated, but the query should work if there were duplicates).
 If Alice also made 80000, the output should show 80000.

+DONE:
+...
+SELECT salary, COUNT(salary)
+... from employees
+...
+GROUP BY salary;
 ---

 ## Puzzle 13: Nth Highest Value (Hard)